← Back to blog

 Best for: Full gig lifecycle management — scheduling, setlists, charts, collaboration, and pay tracking

-Platforms: Web + iOS
+Platforms: Web and mobile

 Price: $9.99/month (free 2-week trial)